sdenson53/To-Do-List-Python-CLI/README.md

 # To-Do-List-Python-CLI-
-To-Do List CLI App using python
+To-Do List CLI App using python<br>
-Yoi should have prettytable installed if you don't have run: pip install prettytable your basic commands should be: python todoarg.py -o <option>
+You should have prettytable installed if you don't have run:<br>
+pip install prettytable
+your basic commands should be: python todoarg.py -o <option>